 The MBE also makes up 50% of your total score.
 Because it’s worth half of your score, it is difficult to score well enough on the MBE to overcome serious writing deficits.
 For example, you can score slightly over 1500 on the MBE, but still fail because your written score was in the mid-1300s.

-Our BarMD California bar exam tutors teach students how to improve their MBE score by breaking down the question to the narrow controversy and teach a methodical process by which students truly have to demonstrate they understand what is being tested.
+BarMD teaches students how to improve their MBE score by breaking down the question to the narrow controversy and teaches a methodical process by which students truly have to demonstrate they understand what is being tested.

 The written scores are broken down by graded event.
 You’ll see a score for each essay and PT.
 Sometimes you’ll see scores in the second read column.
 A second read means your scaled written score was at least a 1390 (within 50 points of passing), but did not reach the required 1440.
 Your written work is assigned to a different grader who reads and grades it.
 If the differential is ten points or less, the scores are averaged.
 A 60 on first read with a 65 on second read means the operant grade is 62.5.
 If the differential is greater than ten points, it goes to a grading team leader and whatever grade they assign stands as the operant grade.